semuconsulting/PyGPSClient/README.md

     - Encryption certificate (`*.crt`) and key (`*.pem`) files.
 If these are placed in the user's HOME directory using the location service's standard naming convention, PyGPSClient will find them automatically.
     - Region code e.g. `us`, `eu`
     - A list of published topics.
 These typically include `/pp/ip/region` (binary SPARTN correction data for the selected region), `/pp/ubx/mga` (UBX MGA AssistNow ephemera data for each constellation) and `/pp/ubx/0236/ip` (UBX RXM-SPARTNKEY messages containing the decryption keys to be uploaded to the GNSS receiver).
+    - Python version <= 3.11.
+The [`paho-mqtt-python`](https://github.com/eclipse/paho.mqtt.python) library on which this function depends is not currently fully compatible with Python 3.12.beta releases.

 2. L-BAND Correction (D9* Receiver):